translate/virtaal/docs/spell_checking.rst

 Windows
 =======

-Since Virtaal 0.7 the official Windows version has spell checking functionality built-in.
+.. versionadded:: 0.7

 Currently only Hunspell and Myspell spell checkers are supported.
 You need to install spell checkers for the languages that you are interested in.

 Copy the .aff and .dic files into  Application Data\enchant\myspell\  for your account.
 If you are the Administrator user, that could be in C:\Documents and